acntech/easycontainers/README.md

 Developed using Kubernetes [version 1.29.2](https://kubernetes.io/releases/)  on Kind [version 0.22](https://github.com/kubernetes-sigs/kind/releases).

 ## Configuration
-See the test-env folder for scripts and resources to set up a test environment for running the tests.
+See the [test-env](https://github.com/acntech/easycontainers/tree/main/test-env) folder for scripts and resources to set up a a local environment for running the tests.

 ### Docker specifics

 ### Kubernetes specifics
-In the current version, when running outside a k8s cluster, the Kubernetes runtime only supports using the default kubeconfig file located in the user's home directory.
+In the current version, when running outside a k8s cluster, the Kubernetes runtime only supports using the default `kubeconfig` file located in the user's home directory.
 If using the library inside a Kubernetes cluster (i.e. in a pod), the Fabric8 default approach is used to authenticate the client, i.e. the mounted service account token at `/var/run/secrets/kubernetes.io/serviceaccount/token`.

 ## Examples